Find a Writer For Your Project

 Style, diction, tone, and voice are all elements of writing.
 A writer should take the purpose and audience into account.
 Some writers have a limited range of these elements.
 Other writers are quite versatile and can write for a broad range of audiences and occasions.
 Be sure to find a writer who’s either versatile or a good fit for your audience and purpose.

 A writer’s experience consists of both the quantity as well as the types of writing services performed.
 A freelance blog writer has a different type of writing experience than a book author.
 A website content writer has different skills than a non-profit marketing writer.
 Still, it’s quite possible to find a writer without experience in a particular type of writing, who is nonetheless very capable of performing your writing project.
 This is likely if the freelance writer has a strong writing history with various types of writing projects under the belt.

 Discuss deadlines when working with a writer.
 A target date for completion plus several deadlines in between is recommended if the project is large, such as a book.
 A single deadline for smaller projects is usually sufficient.
 But without a deadline, some writers never complete a project.
 Some writers claim to work best under pressure when a deadline is looming.
 Still other writers find it difficult to get motivated to write at all.
 If you’re working with a writer, establish a deadline.
-Then you’ll know if and when it’s time to find a writer who’s more reliable.
+Then you’ll know if and when it’s time to find a freelance writer who’s more reliable.

-Great writers can typically write on nearly any topic, regardless of familiarity or expertise.
+Great freelance writers can typically write on nearly any topic, regardless of familiarity or expertise.
 Such writers have the curiosity and resourcefulness to delve into a topic and learn all they can.
 Research skills are also important.
 A writer should know when and how to cite sources to protect against copyright infringement.
 Be sure to find a writer with good research skills, unless the writer is an expert on the topic to be assigned.